-Recently re-launched, it's aimed at vets with at least one year's experience, who have worked within a veterinary team, mastered routine surgeries such as bitch spays, and have carried out some client consultations.
+Recently re-launched, it's aimed at vets with some experience of practice, who have worked within a veterinary team, mastered routine surgeries such as bitch spays, and have carried out some client consultations.

 Vets who win a place on Cutting Edge are paid a salary of £35,000 from day one, a regional allowance where applicable, plus structured increments in pay over the first 12 months.

 They will also receive an enhanced continuous development package as they progress in their careers with Vets Now.